Views in Postgres are implemented using the rule system. In fact there is absolutely no difference between a

 The above demonstrates how the rule system incorporates view definitions into the original parsetree.
 In the second example a simple SELECT from one view created a final parsetree that is a join of 4 tables (unit is used twice with different names).

-The benefit of implementing views with the rule system is, that the planner has all the information about which tables have to be scanned plus the relationships between these tables plus the restrictive qualifications from the views plus the qualifications from the original query in one single parsetree.
+The benefit of implementing views with the rule system is, that the optimizer has all the information about which tables have to be scanned plus the relationships between these tables plus the restrictive qualifications from the views plus the qualifications from the original query in one single parsetree.
 And this is still the situation when the original query is already a join over views.
-Now the planner has to decide which is the best path to execute the query.
-The more information the planner has, the better this decision can be.
+Now the optimizer has to decide which is the best path to execute the query.
+The more information the optimizer has, the better this decision can be.
 And the rule system as implemented in Postgres ensures, that this is all information available about the query up to now.

 To change this we can define rules that modify the behaviour of non-SELECT queries.
 This is the topic of the next section.